-Claudia Heinermann „Wolfskinder A Post-War Story“
+Claudia Heinermann „Wolfskinder A Post-War Story“ (last copies)

 In the late summer of 1944, the Red Army reaches the border of East Prussia.
 Despite the imminent danger of a Soviet advance, Nazi authorities forbid evacuation of civilians.
 In October, the Russians eventually break through German lines, resulting in huge numbers of civilians starting to evacuate.
 Three months later, East Prussia is surrounded.
 2.5 million people are desperately trying to save their lives; hundreds of thousands die.
 Thousands go missing trying to escape, while countless others remain behind.
 In both instances most of these are children.
 On both sides of the River Neman, they fight a battle of life and death against starvation, epidemics, bitter cold and Soviet despotism…

 On their own, these children struggled to survive in the forests of the Baltic countries.
 They were called Wolfskinder (German for ‘wolf children’).
 Some found shelter with Lithuanian farmers who secretly took them in and cared for them as best they could.
 In return, the children worked the land and looked after the livestock.
 Most of them were never able to attend school; even today, many cannot read or write.
 In general, the children were given a new identity and Lithuanian names to disguise their origins.
 Under these conditions they were able to escape deportation to Siberia.
 For decades they remained behind the Iron Curtain and were almost untraceable by relatives searching for their loved ones.

 Some hundred Wolf children were discovered in Lithuania after the separation from Russia.
 Today almost 63 still live there.